Assistant Professor, International Affairs

 Cities and Citizenship; Cities, Infrastructure, Development (co-taught with Stephen Collier); Global Flows; Techno-Politics; Urban Africa

-"Traveling Technologies: Infrastructure, Ethical Regimes and the Materiality of Politics in South Africa" Cultural Anthropology (forthcoming).
+"Traveling Technologies: Infrastructure, Ethical Regimes and the Materiality of Politics in South Africa," Cultural Anthropology (November 2013).

 "Gauging Politics: Water, Commensuration and Citizenship in South Africa" Anthropology News, January 2010.